Ranma ½: Production

 Rumiko Takahashi stated that Ranma ½ was conceived to be a martial arts manga that connects all aspects of everyday life to martial arts.
 Because her previous series had female protagonists, the author decided that she wanted a male this time.
 However, she was worried about writing a male main character, and therefore decided to make him half-female.
-Before deciding on water for initiating his changes, she considered Ranma changing every time he was punched.
-It was after deciding this that she felt Jusenkyo had to be set in China, as it is the only place that could have such mysterious springs.
+According to Takahashi, the idea of making Ranma "just kinda popped into [her] head", and she looked for a way to make it possible for him to go back and forth between genders.
+It was then when she had a vision of a bathhouse's cloth entrance sign.
+She considered Ranma changing every time he was punched before deciding on water for initiating his changes.
+That decision led her to feeling that Jusenkyo had to be set in China, as it is the only place that could have such mysterious springs.
 She drew inspiration for Ranma ½ from a variety of real-world objects.
 Some of the places frequently seen in the series are modeled after actual locations in Nerima, Tokyo (both the home of Takahashi and the setting of Ranma ½).

 In a 1990 interview with Amazing Heroes, Takahashi stated that she had four assistants that draw the backgrounds, panel lines and tone, while she creates the story and layout, and pencils and inks the characters.
 All her assistants are female; Takahashi stated that "I don't use male assistants so that the girls will work more seriously if they aren't worried about boys."
 In 1992, she explained her process as beginning with laying out the chapter in the evening so as to finish it by dawn, and resting for a day before calling her assistants.
 They finish it in two or three nights, usually utilizing five days for a chapter.